HMB - The Headsmen

 The second "single" HMB category is professional fights.
 A fight is held in the format of "three rounds of determined time" According to the rules, any techniques aimed at delivering blows to any part of the body, except for the neck, back of the knee, groin, eyes, feet, and back of the head, if an opponent is bent, are allowed (except for thrusts, which are prohibited in all HMB categories).
 All other things, including 3-second ground fighting with no active movements of the opponents are allowed.

-Mass categories"5 vs 5", "12 vs 12" and "30 vs 30"Buhurts
+Mass categories"5 vs 5", "12 vs 12" and "30 vs 30" Buhurts

 The rules of mass battles are slightly different.
 The “kill zones” are the same, but the winner is the one who remains standing on his feet.In addition to these categories, there are some others, such as the "2 vs 2 profights" and others.
-HMB categories often can be created for a specific festival, depending on its objectives and specific requirements of historicity."
+Buhurt categories often can be created for a specific festival, depending on its objectives and specific requirements of historicity."

-HOW DO WE TRAIN FOR HMB?
+HOW DO WE TRAIN FOR BUHURT?

 For HMB we train in accordance with the most effective modern methods of training available in martial arts whilst observing the traditions of the old treatises.
 For fitness we take part in crossfit type exercises to help build cardio and strength as fighting in armor, one needs to be strong and have good coordination of movements.
 Some of the Martial Arts that aid with our training are: